-A total of 292 responses were included: 101 participants (34.6 %) were from Colombia, 127 (43.5 %) from South America and 64 (21.9 %) from Spain.
-Most respondents were male (n = 195) (66.8 % vs 33.2 %).
-A decrease in the number of endoscopic procedures was reported by 69.9 % of the respondents, being more frequently reported by Colombian (77.2 %) and South American (78.0 %) endoscopists than those from Spain (42.2 %).
-Regarding the doctor-patient relationship, 43.8 % of the respondents believed it had worsened and 44.5 % stated that it had remained the same (Table 1).
+A total of 292 responses were included: 101 participants (34.6%) were from Colombia, 127 (43.5%) from South America, and 64 (21.9%) from Spain.
+Men (n=195) were predominant (66.8% vs. 33.2%).
+A decrease in the number of endoscopic procedures was reported by 69.9% of the respondents, being this result more frequent in Colombian (77.2%) and South American (78.0%) endoscopists than in those living in Spain (42.2%).
+Regarding the doctor-patient relationship, 43.8% of the respondents believed it had worsened and 44.5%, that it had remained the same (Table 1).

-Regarding income, 72.3 % of Colombian endoscopists reported a decrease and a similar frequency was observed in the South American group (69.3 %).
-However, only 14.1 % of the participants living in Spain reported having experienced a reduction in income.
-In addition, an increase in the costs of the supplies needed for the operation of endoscopy units was reported by 62.5 %, 71.7 % and 21.9 % of the respondents from Colombia, South America and Spain, respectively (Table 2).
+Regarding their income, 72.3% of Colombian endoscopists reported it had decreased, and a similar frequency was observed in the South American group (69.3%); however, only 14.1% of the participants living in Spain reported having experienced such reduction.
+In addition, an increase in the costs of the supplies necessary for the operation of endoscopy units was reported by 62.5%, 71.7% and 21.9% of the respondents from Colombia, South America and Spain, respectively (Table 2).

-In relation to the effects of the COVID-19 pandemic, 56.5 % of the respondents believed that it has had a negative impact on the training of residents.
-In addition, 54 % participants stated that online training resources do not compensate for face-to-face academic training, which was affected by the reduction in the number of endoscopic procedures.
-However, such resources should continue to be used as an academic tool according to 56.6 % of the respondents.
+In relation to the effects of the COVID-19 pandemic, 56.5% of the respondents believed that it has had a negative impact on the training of residents.
+In addition, 54% participants stated that online training resources do not compensate for face-to-face academic training, which was affected by the reduction in the number of endoscopic procedures;

-At the beginning of the pandemic, 96.6 % participants complied with infection prevention protocols.
-However, 15 months later, at the time of completing the survey, only 90 % complied with the protocols, and this reduction was more significant in the Spanish endoscopists group (98.4 % vs 73.4 %).
-Regarding SARS-CoV-2 infection rates, 24.7 % of the respondents had had COVID-19, which was more frequent in the South American endoscopists group (30.7 %).
-Of these, 23.6 % reported having some type of sequelae.
-Finally, 19.2 % of participants reported the death of a family member due to causes related to the pandemic (Table 3).
+however, such resources should continue to be used as an academic tool according to 56.6% of the respondents.

-Most participants (70.9 %) reported having experienced changes in their emotional state as a consequence of the pandemic.
-Feeling sad or depressed was the most frequent mental health symptom (69.2 %), but other symptoms such as irritability, work-related and economic concerns and concerns about the academic training of their students was also reported by more than half of respondents.
-In addition, all endoscopists expressed concerns about the negative consequences for their patients' health as they were unable to perform endoscopic procedures and reach a diagnosis in a timely manner (Table 4).
-According to the relative risk, Colombian (RR = 2.7) and South American (RR = 3.2) endoscopists were more than two times more likely to experience emotional problems as a result of the pandemic than endoscopists from Spain (RR = 1.28).
+At the beginning of the pandemic, 96.6% participants complied with infection prevention protocols; somehow, 15 months later, at the time of completing the survey, only 90% did it, being this reduction more significant in the Spanish endoscopists groups (98.4% vs. 73.4%).
+Regarding SARS-CoV-2 infection rates, 24.7% of the respondents had had COVID-19, being more frequent in the South American endoscopists group (30.7%), and of these, 23.6% reported having some type of sequelae.
+Finally, 19.2% of participants reported the death of a family member due to causes related with the pandemic (Table 3).
+Most participants (70.9%) reported having experienced changes in their emotional state as a consequence of the pandemic.
+Feeling sad or depressed was the most frequent mental health symptom (69.2%), but other symptoms such as irritability, work-related concerns, economic concerns and concerns about the academic training of their students were also observed in more than half of them.
+In addition, all endoscopists expressed being worried about the negative consequences for their patients' health of being unable to perform endoscopic procedures and reach a diagnosis in a timely manner (Table 4).
+When the relative risk was assessed, it was found that Colombian (RR=2.7) and South American (RR=3.2) endoscopists were more than two times more likely to experience emotional problems as a result of the pandemic than endoscopists from Spain (RR=1.28).